 Some of our traditions are steeped in religion and reflection.
 Others give us a chance to celebrate our accomplishments.
 A few are just plain fun.
 Check out some of the traditions that bring our community together.

 A dance held off campus for seniors celebrating the 100 days before Commencement.

 During Advent in early December, a “Festival of Lessons and Carols” service is held in St. Joseph Memorial Chapel.
 The Office of the College Chaplains and the College Choir host the beloved service, providing an opportunity to gather as a community and reflect — in prayer, Scripture and song — on the joyous message of Christmas.

 Led by the president of the College the day preceding Commencement, this liturgy of thanksgiving honors the senior class.
 During the Mass, faculty in academic regalia, administration and staff offer blessings to the graduating students and wish them well on their future endeavors.

 In early December, the Purple Key Society invites the campus community to an annual Christmas tree lighting ceremony.
 The event features a visit from Santa Claus, musical performances by student groups, and free cookies, hot chocolate and cider.

 Held in September, the annual event introduces underclassmen to the more than 120 recognized groups, clubs and organizations available at Holy Cross.

-A true celebration in achievement, diplomas are awarded to graduating students during Commencement Exercises on Fitton Field (rain location: Hart Center Basketball Arena) in May.
+A true celebration in achievement, diplomas are awarded to graduating students during Commencement Exercises at Worcester's DCU Center in May.
 Honorary degrees are also assigned to individuals who embrace the mission of Holy Cross in their daily lives.
 There are a number of other Commencement traditions.

 Held at the beginning of the academic year, first-year students, student leaders, faculty and administrators convene for this ceremony which marks the threshold of full matriculation into the College community.